 Did you know you can make soup in a slow cooker?

-Almost any soup can be made in a slow cooker, with soups containing root vegetables and meats that require longer slow cooking times working the best.
+Almost any soup can be made in a slow cooker, with soups containing root vegetables and meats that require long slow cooking times working the best.

 Although a slow cooker soup is similar to a conventional pot on the stove recipe, the process does differ.

 Follow these tips and you’ll soon be cooking all your favourite soups in a slow cooker!

 Related: Slow Cooker Recipes

 - Slow cooker – you can use any type or size of slow cooker

 - Stick blender or jug blender – if you will be making some smooth soups

 - Ingredients – this will obviously depend on the soup you are making, but as a rough guide; aromatics (onion, garlic etc), vegetables, meat (optional), beans, pulses, herbs, spices, stock